 You can use this dairy free pastry in any recipe that uses shortcrust pastry.

-- This pastry will feel a little oily when you handle it.
+- This pastry without butter will feel a little oily when you handle it.
 But that will disappear completely when it is cooked.

-- It's best to 'blind bake' the pastry before adding a moist filling (such as quiche).
-Just pop the pastry in a medium hot oven for 15 minutes, then add your filling and continue as per your recipe.
+- It's best to 'blind bake' vegan pastry before adding a moist filling (such as quiche).
+Just pop the pie crust in a medium hot oven for 15 minutes, then add your filling and continue as per your recipe.

 - Prick the base of the pastry with a fork to stop it rising slightly.
 If you want, you can add baking beans, but it's not essential.

-- Using a metal tart tin will give you a crisper pastry base.
+- Using a metal tart tin will give you a crisper pastry case.
 Although porcelain flan dishes look prettier, you are more likely to end up with a soggy bottom!

 Frequently asked questions